LeonardDeletre/budget-manager/README.md

 npm run dev (it will start both server and client)
 Go to http://localhost:8080

+## Features

+Account creation and authentication
+Recording of cash inflows and outflows
+Visualize this data through graphs, tables and text

+## Security

+Login's/register's forms are sanitized
+Users' passwords are encrypted in DB

+## Possible improvements

+Using HTTPS to mitigate man-in-the-middle attack
+Transactions encryption in DB
+Transactions' forms checking alike login's/register's forms
+Solve dependencies vulnerabilities
+Be able to create incomplete transactions -> Modify transactions' informations later on
+Fill in savings objectives
+More charts

 ## Credits

 Thanks to Sai Deepesh for his MEVN stack tutorial (https://signoz.io/blog/mevn-stack-tutorial/)